-There is also discretion and debate within current accounting standards about which school types should be included in the Balance Sheet, given there are different degrees of autonomy with the school types.
+There is also a requirement for the Council to exercise judgement about which school types should be included in the Balance Sheet, given there are different degrees of autonomy with the school types.

 By virtue of legal ownership or the control exerted over school governing bodies, the Council recognises on its balance sheet at current value, interests in all schools where ownership is vested either in the Council or a school governing body.
-This includes all community schools, and some foundation and voluntary controlled schools (84 in total).
-All other schools (33) are vested in founding trusts controlled by religious or charitable bodies.
+This includes all community schools, and some foundation and voluntary controlled schools (79 in total).
+All other schools (30) are vested in founding trusts controlled by religious or charitable bodies.
 Ownership of these schools is not recognised by the Council as there is no past transaction or event giving the Council control of these properties; rights to continuing use of the assets, or to the benefits associated with them.
 This is entirely dependent on the ongoing and future goodwill of the owner which could take back the asset at any time.
 However, the costs of providing actual education services from such establishments and the revenues arising are recognised as service costs under net cost of services.